imported-canuck/MATH271/README.md

 If you are an external individual, the following is a rough list of necessary prerequsite knowledge.
 - **Multivariable & Vector Calculus**
   You should be comfortable with partial derivatives, multiple integrals, gradients, the Laplacian operator, and infinite series (particularly Fourier series).
-Knowledge of vector calculus, namely divergence, curl, flux, line and surfance integrals, scalar & vector fields, Gauss' theorem, and common vector identities is highly reccomended.
+Knowledge of vector calculus, namely divergence, curl, flux, line and surfance integrals, scalar & vector fields, Gauss' theorem, and common vector identities is highly recommended.

 - **Differential Equations:**
   Knowledge of first-order and second-order ODEs are essential.
-You should be able to solve first-order ODEs using seperation of variables and integrating factors.
+You should be able to solve first-order ODEs using separation of variables and integrating factors.
 You should be able to solve second-order constant coefficient and Euler-Cauchy ODEs.
 Understanding how the method of undetermined coefficients and variation of parameters works is also useful but not explicitly tested.
 Higher order constant coefficient ODEs may appear.
-Seperation of variables is a reoccuring theme, and you should be very comfortable with it.
+Separation of variables is a reoccuring theme, and should be well-understood.

 - **Linear Algebra:**
   Familiarity with matrix algebra, determinants, and row reduction is useful, alongside the concepts of linear dependence and independence.
 An understanding on what eigenvalues and eigenvectors represent will be very useful, but is not required.
 Likewise, concepts of vector spaces, inner products, linear operators, basis, dimension, null space, and rank are good to know, but will be reviewed.